lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### ACK Always
 The {{Fig-ACKAlwaysSnd}} finite state machine describes the sender behavior.
-Intially, when a fragmented packet need to be sent, the window is set to 0, a local_bit map is set to 0, and FCN is set the the highest possible value depending on the number of fragment that will be sent in the window (INIT STATE).
+Intially, when a fragmented packet needs to be sent, the window is set to 0, a local_bitmap is set to 0, and FCN is set to the highest possible value depending on the number of fragments that will be sent in the window (INIT STATE).

-The sender starts sending fragments (SEND STATE), the sender will indicate in the fragmentation header: the current window and the FCN number.
+The sender starts sending fragments (SEND STATE), the sender will indicate in the fragmentation header: the current window (W bit) and the FCN fragment number.
 A delay between each fragment can be added to respect regulation rules or constraints imposed by the applications.
-Each time a fragment is sent the FCN is decreased of one value and the bitmap is set.
-The send state can be leaved for different reasons (for both reasons it goes to WAIT BITMAP STATE):
+Each time a fragment is sent the FCN is decreased by one and the bitmap is set locally.
+The SEND STATE can be left for two different reasons (for both of them, the next state is WAIT BITMAP STATE):

-* The FCN reaches value 0 and there are more fragments.
-In that case an all-0 fragmet is sent and the timer is set.
-The sender will wait for the bitmap acknowledged by the receiver.
+* The FCN reaches value 0 and there are more fragments to be sent.
+In that case, an all-0 fragmet is sent and the timer is set.
+The sender will wait for the ACK sent by the receiver.

 * The last fragment is sent.
 In that case an all-1 fragment with the MIC is sent and the sender will wait for the bitmap acknowledged by the receiver.
-The sender set a timer to wait for the ack.
+The sender sets a timer to wait for the ACK.

-During the transition between the SEND state of the current window and the WAIT BITMAP, the sender start listening to the radio and start a timer.
-This timer is dimensioned to the receiving window depending on the LPWAN technology.
+During the transition between the SEND state of the current window and the WAIT BITMAP, the sender starts listening to the radio and starts a timer.
+This timer is dimensioned based on the receive window available for the LPWAN technology in use.

-In ACK Always, if the timer expire, an empty All-0 (or All-1 if the last fragment has been sent) fragment is sent to ask the receiver to resent its bitmap.
+In ACK Always, if the timer expire, an empty All-0 (or All-1 if the last fragment has been sent) fragment is sent to ask the receiver to resens its Bitmap.
 The window number is not changed.

-The sender receives a bitmap, it checks the window value.
-Acknowledgment with the non expected window are discarded.
+When the sender receives an ACK, it checks the window value.
+Acks carrying an unexpected W bit are discarded.

-If the window number on the received bitmap is correct, the sender compares the local bitmap with the received bitmap.
+If the window number of the received ACK is correct, the sender compares the local bitmap with the received bitmap.
 If they are equal all the fragments sent during the window have been well received.
 If at least one fragment need to be sent, the sender clear the bitmap, stop the timer and move its sending window to the next value.
 If no more